Arnie97/slash.vim/README.md

 vim-slash
 =========

-vim-slash provides a set of mappings for enhancing in-buffer search experience in Vim.
+vim-slasher (fork of [vim-slash][vim-slash]) provides a set of mappings for enhancing in-buffer search experience in Vim.

 - Automatically clears search highlight when cursor is moved
-- Improved star-search (visual-mode, highlighting without moving)
+- Improved-star motion: hit once to highlight, repeat to jump next
+- Improved visual star-motion: hit once in visual mode to highlight, repeat to move to next highlighted term

 Installation
 ------------